piyushKumar-1/euler-hs/app/euler-backend/NOTEPAD.md

 - NullOrUndefined -> Maybe
 unNullOrUndefined :: forall a.
 NullOrUndefined a -> Maybe a

+unNull :: NullOrUndefined a -> a -> a
+unNull is like fromMaybe

+isNotNull :: forall a.
+NullOrUndefined a -> Boolean isNotNull is like isJust

 Storage types
 - Number -> Double
 - String -> Text